drchrispinnock/hem2md/README.md

 If you use the git format for leanpub, you can have your hemingway files in a directory called hemingway and use the example Makefile.

+Caveats:

+- This filter will use * for italics, not _.
+(Hemingway extracts use _).
+- Text in both bold and italics will not currently convert (Bug)
+- We've only filtered scenarios we have seen coming from Hemingway files.
+There may be scenarios not covered